Roseville College

-Roseville College is an independent Anglican day school for girls, located in the suburb of Roseville, on the North Shore of Sydney, New South Wales, Australia.
+Roseville College is a private Anglican day school for girls, located in the suburb of Roseville on Sydney's North Shore, in New South Wales, Australia.

-The college was established in 1908 by Miss Isobel Davies and has been a member school of The Anglican Schools Corporation since 1967.
-Roseville has a non-selective enrolment policy and currently caters for approximately 980 students from Kindergarten to Year 12.
+The college was established in 1908 by Isobel Davies and has been a member school of The Anglican Schools Corporation since 1967.
+Roseville has a non-selective enrolment policy and currently caters to approximately 980 students from kindergarten to grade 12.

 The College is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Alliance of Girls' Schools Australasia (AGSA), and is a member of the Association of Heads of Independent Girls' Schools (AHIGS).

 History

 Roseville College was founded in 1908 on its current site in Roseville by Isobel Davies, the daughter of a retired Welsh clergyman.
 The school started with just seven pupils in a cottage known as "Hinemoea", adjacent to a small playing field.